no-go/SwappyItems/README.md

 ### (constructor)

-It trys to wakeup from hibernate files.
-The id parameter identifies the SwappyItems Store (important for the file path!).
+It trys to SwappyItems::wakeup() from hibernate files.
+The id parameter identifies the SwappyItems Store (important for the DISK/swap path!).

 ### (destructor)

-Makes a hibernate from ram to files.
+Makes a SwappyItems::hibernate() from RAM to DISK.

 ### bool = set(key, value)